bitnimble/DiscordMusicBot/README.md

 # DiscordMusicBot
-A simple bot that accepts youtube links and plays them in Discord.
+A simple Discord Youtube and music bot that accepts youtube or direct music links and plays them in Discord.

 Just a simple project to get me familiar with Eris...